marcaldana/analysis/README.md

 This dataset might contain intensity data at the hourly level.
 We'll average the intensity for each day and user.
 --------------------------------------------------------------------------------------------------------------------------------------------------------
 Code snippet
-# Assuming the date column is named ActivityHour and it's in a datetime format
+# Assuming the date column is named ActivityHour and it's in a DateTime format
 daily_intensities <- hourlyIntensities_merged %>%
   mutate(ActivityDate = as.Date(ActivityHour)) %>% # Extract date
   group_by(Id, ActivityDate) %>%
   summarize(AvgIntensity = mean(TotalIntensity, na.rm = TRUE))

-Merging: Combine the aggregated Fitbit data with the exercise_dataset based on activity type.
+Merging: Combine the aggregated Fitbit data with the exercise dataset based on activity type.
 This lets us compare Fitbit's calorie estimates with those from the reference dataset.
 Has your data been properly formatted?
 Yes.
 The Fitbit data has been cleaned, missing values addressed (if any), duplicates removed, and relevant columns merged.
 The ActivityDate is converted to a date format.
-The exercise_dataset has been restructured to calculate calories per minute for each weight class.
+The exercise dataset has been restructured to calculate calories per minute for each weight class.
 What surprises did you discover in the data?
 (Example) We might find that users who log more activities in the Fitbit app tend to have higher overall calorie expenditure compared to those who don't log activities, even if their total steps or active minutes are similar.
 (Example) We might observe significant differences in calorie burn estimates between the Fitbit dataset and the "Calories Burned" dataset for certain activities, suggesting potential areas for improvement in Bellabeat's algorithms.